brodie1999/Spotify-Clone/README.txt

     When changing our models in the future we simply will update them using the same method in step 4.

-Use Alembic (with SQLAlchemy) or Aerich (with Tortoise) to manage schema evolution.
+Step 2.
+Implement Authentication & Authorization

-2. Implement Authentication & Authorization
+    Create a user login, logout & registration page.
-Registration & Login
+    This will include passwords that are hashed when

 Endpoints: POST /auth/register, POST /auth/login.